Kissing You (Des'ree song): Beyoncé cover and lawsuit

 "Kissing You" was covered by American R&B singer Beyoncé, included on the 2007 deluxe edition of her second studio album, B'Day.
 Beyoncé contributed to the writing and production.
 She called the song "a beautiful ballad".
 Sal Cinquemani of Slant Magazine wrote that the song "sound[s] downright subtle".

-A music video for the song was shot and directed by Cliff Watts, who had also shot Beyoncé's Sports Illustrated cover.
-Filmed on Super 8 in Miami, the video was included on the B'Day Anthology Video Album.

 Des'ree's publishers, the Royalty Network, filed a lawsuit against Sony BMG, Sony BMG Sales Enterprise, Beyoncé, B-Day Publishing and EMI April Music, claiming that Beyoncé's cover of the song infringed copyright conditions.
 On 13 February 2007, Beyoncé's representatives had sought permission to use interpolations of "Kissing You".
 The Royalty Network offered Beyoncé the use of the song under certain terms.
 Two of the conditions of the proposal were that the song's title remain the same, and that the song was not published in video form.
 Beyoncé made no further contact with the Royalty Network, and planned to release "Still in Love (Kissing You)" and its video, regardless of the two requested conditions, which the Royalty Network called "completely unacceptable".
+A music video for the song was shot and directed by Cliff Watts, who had also shot Beyoncé's Sports Illustrated cover.
+Filmed on Super 8 in Miami, the video was included on the B'Day Anthology Video Album.
 The publishing company requested that Sony Music Entertainment (SME)—the parent company of Columbia Records—halt distribution of B'Day with the retitled song.
 Nevertheless, the album was released on 3 April 2007; the Royalty Network considered the action "willful disregard", and retracted their permission to use the song.

 The lawsuit, filed on 16 April 2007 in the District Court for the Southern District of New York, sought US$150,000 in damages and a recall of the infringing material.
 The same day, SME ceased distribution of both the deluxe edition of B'Day and the anthology video album, although the editions had sold over 214,000 copies before the recall.
 Later reissues of the albums did not include "Still in Love (Kissing You)" and its video, with "If" replacing the track on the B'Day deluxe edition.

 An injunction hearing was scheduled for 4 May, and later postponed until 14 May 2007.
 On 12 October 2007, the case was dismissed with prejudice, by agreement of all parties.
 Beyoncé's father and manager, Mathew Knowles, stated that his daughter did not know about the copyright issues prior to the legal action, and that recording artists rarely involve themselves with such matters.